bartificer/programming-by-stealth/docs/pbs17.md

 1. Define a constructor function – the name of that function will be the name of your prototype.
 This function should initialise any data attribute objects created from this prototype (using the `this` keyword).
 2. Add functions to the prototype that belongs to your constructor function.

-By convention, JavaScript constructor functions, and hence, prototypes, are named in camel case with a leading capital, hence the built-in prototypes `Array`, `String`, `Boolean`, and `Object`.
+By convention, JavaScript constructor functions, and hence, prototypes, are named in camel-case with a leading capital, hence the built-in prototypes `Array`, `String`, `Boolean`, and `Object`.

 The constructor function and its accompanying prototype act as a blueprint that can be used to build as many objects as you like.
 Each object built with a given constructor is said to be an _instance_ of that constructor’s _prototype_.